yoriyatana/VRR-on-KVM/vRR-on-PVE.md

 deb http://security.debian.org/ jessie/updates main contrib
 ```

-CTRL-X, Y to Save and exit.
+`CTRL-X`, `Y` to Save and exit.

-Enter nano /etc/apt/sources.list.d/pve-enterprise.list and comment the following line out by placing a hash (#) character at the beginning the line to disable and prevent errors in the logs the subscription only repo.s.
+Enter `nano /etc/apt/sources.list.d/pve-enterprise.list` and comment the following line out by placing a hash (**#**) character at the beginning the line to disable and prevent errors in the logs the subscription only repo.s.
 ```
 # deb https://enterprise.proxmox.com/debian jessie pve-enterprise
 ```

-CTRL-X, Y to Save and exit.
+`CTRL-X`, `Y` to Save and exit.

 It.s worth updating and upgrading your packages at this time with the following commands
 ```